 Andhra Pradesh Chief Minister Y S Jaganmohan Reddy takes the judiciary head-on, saying it was obstructing his functioning at the behest of his predecessor, who was operating levers with the help of a sitting Supreme Court judge.

-Insinuations and even allegations of corruption in the higher echelons of the judiciary are always talked about in hushed tones.
+Insinuations and even allegations of corruption in the judiciary are always talked about in hushed tones.
 The common man still retains faith and trust in this pillar of democracy.

 The legal fraternity, though, has a better understanding of its functioning at different levels and is not unaware of the malice of corruption that has crept into the justice delivery system.
 The judiciary too seems to have kept pace with other pillars of democracy.

 For the first time in India, a sitting High Court judge Honourable Justice C S Karnan was sentenced to six months in prison for making allegations of corruption against Supreme Court judges in May 2017, after an SC panel held him guilty of contempt of the court.
 In a more recent instance of December last year, the Central Bureau of Investigations (CBI) made direct allegations of corruption against a sitting judge of the Lucknow bench of the Allahabad High Court when it booked Honourable Justice Narain Shukla for receiving illegal gratification for allegedly favouring a medical college in a case.
 The CBI also named IM Quddusi, a retired judge of the Chhattisgarh High Court, and others in the case.
 These are some instances of corruption in the judiciary which have come forward.